New York cop who toured with band charged with disability fraud

-NEW YORK, March 26 (Reuters) - A New York police officer was charged on Tuesday with mail fraud for allegedly claiming disability benefits for two years while at the same time performing and touring with his heavy metal band, “Cousin Sleaze,” according to court documents.
+NEW YORK (Reuters) - A New York police officer was charged on Tuesday with mail fraud for allegedly claiming disability benefits for two years while at the same time performing and touring with his heavy metal band, “Cousin Sleaze,” according to court documents.

 Christopher Inserra, an officer with the Port Authority of New York and New Jersey, was the lead singer with the Brooklyn band, whose “Sick Maniacs” album features such songs as “Infection” and “Walk of Shame,” according to an affidavit filed in U.S. District Court in Brooklyn.